 Volunteering abroad is about serving struggling communities, but it’s also a unique way to experience a different culture and really get to know a community.
-Our Peru service program allows you to explore some fascinating sites.
-Do yourself a favor and check out these free-time activities you can partake in while volunteering in Lima.
+Our Peru service program allows you to explore some fascinating attractions near our work site.
+When planning your service program with us in Lima, we urge you to consider spending your free time at some of these top destinations.

 By Daniel Salazar, Peru Country Manager